vegaprotocol/documentation/versioned_docs/version-v0.74/concepts/governance/treasury.md

 Based on feedback and voting for your freeform proposal, you can then decide to raise a proposal to transfer assets accordingly.

-### Batch proposals
+### Batch up your proposals

-For more complex sets of actions, you can use a batch proposal to submit several actions to be coordinated to happen as the result of a single vote.
+For more complex sets of actions, you can use a [batch proposal](./lifecycle.md/#submitting-proposals-in-a-batch) to submit several actions to be coordinated to happen as the result of a single vote.
 These can be spread across time, and can even be used to make temporary changes by including both the changes and a later reversal in the same batch.

 Examples of actions that can be coordinated together in a batch include:
 - Funding multiple reward pools